Hyderman/wingetXScoopFreshPcInstall/README.md

+# Winget x Scoop fresh new PC

+---

-# Steps
+> ## Steps

-1. Create json file with "dirNametojson.py" from PC1 if necessary
-2. Add necessary buckets to "childScript.py", function "scoopBucket" if necessary
-3. Install package with "installationScript.ps1" on PC2
+>
+> 1. "dirNameToJson" allows to scan installed scoop app into a json file.
+> 2. Winget apps have to be written manually into "wingetPackage.json".
+> 3. Launch installScript.ps1